-Chronic inflammation can change the tissue environment, making it easier for cancer to grow.
-Chronic inflammation is a common mechanism underlying tumor formation in several types of cancer.
+Inflammation is one of the hallmarks of cancer that has a role in the progression of precancerous changes.
+Inflammation can alter the tissue environment, facilitating cancer growth.
+It is a common mechanism underlying tumor formation in several types of cancer.

-With over 70% of our immune system located within the gut, our gut microorganisms are constantly interacting and communicating with our immune cells.
-Essentially, they act as a ‘command center’, training and guiding the immune system, influencing inflammatory responses.
+With over 70% of the immune system residing in the gut, our gut microorganisms have an important role in controlling inflammation ~ either preventing or promoting.
+They are continuously interacting and communicating with cells in our immune system essentially functioning as a ‘command center’ influencing inflammatory responses.

 “There is a direct correlation between one’s diet, the composition of the gut microbiome, and the absorption of cancer immunotherapy.
 The increased diversity of the gut microbiota has a profound impact on survival outcomes of cancer patients than those with lower diversity.”